Derek McKay- President

 Alex Ferguson - Musical Director.

 Alex Ferguson has conducted choirs in Ayrshire for many years.
-He is currently enjoying semi-retirement from his career in Music Teaching and currently works two days per week as an Education Management Consultant.
+He is currently enjoying retirement from his career in Music Teaching.
 Alex was the founding conductor of Loudoun Musical Society.
 He has been Organist and Choirmaster at Kay Park Parish Church in Kilmarnock for the past 30 years.
 Alex has presided over the regeneration of the Aeolian Male Voice Choir, introducing the scholarship scheme to attract younger members and taking it from strength to strength.
 It is his firm belief that the enjoyment of music is a gift - that music making has no divisions and can bring a sense of well being and togetherness to all who participate.
 His rehearsals are educational, directional, but above all full of great fun and fellowship.